Skerries, County Dublin: Reformation era

-In 1605 the manor and lands of Holmpatrick were granted to the Earl of Thomond.
-In 1721 the last Earl sold the manor and lands, including the town of Skerries, to the Hamilton family of Hacketstown.
+In 1605 the manor and lands of Holmpatrick were granted to Donogh O'Brien, 4th Earl of Thomond.
+The last Earl, Henry O'Brien, 8th Earl of Thomond, sold the manor and lands in 1721, including the town of Skerries, to the Hamilton family of Hacketstown.
 Comparisons between maps of Skerries drawn in 1703 and 1760 suggest that the Hamilton family was responsible for setting out the streets of the town as they are today.

+The population at the time of the 1841 census was 2,417 inhabitants.

 Between 1863 and 1865 a monument to the memory of James Hans Hamilton, the local landlord and MP, was erected in Skerries.
-In 1897, the Hamilton family were granted the title of Lord Holmpatrick.
+In 1897, Hamilton's son was granted the title of Lord Holmpatrick.

 Early 20th century

 After the 1916 rising, a British destroyer landed troops at Skerries to help the Dublin garrisons suppress the rising.
 200 men of the North Staffordshire Regiment landed under the command of Captain Clay.
 To try to impede their progress to Dublin, local rebels blew up the bridge over the railway in Donabate.
-During the Irish Civil War in 1922, Harry Boland was mortally wounded while being taken into custody by Irish Free State forces at the Skerries Grand Hotel.
+During the Irish Civil War in 1922, senior Anti-Treaty IRA leader Harry Boland was mortally wounded, officially while resisting arrest, by two officers of the National Army inside his lodgings at the Skerries Grand Hotel.

 Holiday camps

-The town's former school holiday camp, Gentours Childrens Holiday Camp, was initially a "boys only" camp.
-Later it became Gentours Childrens Holiday Camp.
+The town's former school holiday camp, Gentours Children's Holiday Camp, was initially a "boys only" camp.
+Later it became Gentours Children's Holiday Camp.

 In the late 1940s, a family holiday camp was built on Red Island by the Quinn family, founders of the Superquinn chain of supermarkets.
 The camp had 250 bedrooms all under one roof, along with dining and entertainment areas.
 In this respect, the accommodation at Red Island differed from more typical chalet facilities at other camps, such as Butlin's.
 The holiday business closed in the early 1970s.
 The ballroom continued in use as a concert venue, until all the buildings were demolished in the 1980s.
 Much of the Red Island site is now laid out as a public park.